dwbzero/csv-tools/README.md

     This tool is used as a baseline for the other tools, so most of the other tools are derived from the code from this one.
 * `csv-append` : Combines CSV files by matching row data to column names.
-* `csv-col2row` : Transpose part of a CSV stream moving some columns into rows.
+* `csv-col2row` : Transpose a subset of named columns into rows.
 * `csv-columns` : Transposes a CSV stream.
     In the default case, it prints the first row of an input CSV stream, one line of output per column from the input.